Your Name: Fabio Rizzo Cascio

 What was your hardest race experience?

-What events do you have planned for 2016 up to Spartathlon?
+What events do you have planned for 2018 up to Spartathlon?
+(Dates/name of key events)

 What is your typical race strategy for an ultra?